CesiumGS/cesium-webpack-example/README.md

 - `npm start` - Runs a webpack build with `webpack.config.js` and starts a development server
 - `npm run build` - Runs a webpack build with `webpack.config.js`
+- `npm run start:built` - Hosts a static server of the built assets to demonstrate running the full built code

 ## Requiring Cesium in your application